kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 binding resources).
 This creates several gaps:

 1. Bootstrap gap: Policy enforcement is not active until these objects are created and picked up by the dynamic admission controller.
-This creates a window between API server startup and webhook registration where policies are not enforced.
+This creates a window during initial cluster setup where policies are not yet enforced.

 2. Self-protection gap: Cluster administrators cannot protect webhook and policy configurations from deletion or modification, as these objects are not themselves subject to webhook admission